shulthz/bitshares.foundation/_workers/2020-01-spokesperson-and-legal-representative-part-1.md

 #### Individuals involved are:

 - **Annemieke Dirkes**, CEO and founder Blockchain BV, Blockchain Projects BV, Blockchain Development UG.
 In IT since 1987, in managerial roles since 1990.
 Expertise in general and business development with a strong focus on compliance and legal.
-- **Danique Sterenborg, Msc.**, Danique is Project Manager at Blockchain Projects BV and holds a cum laude Master’s degree in Business Administration.
-She will be involved in planning and coordinating.
 - **Dr.-Ing.
 Fabian Schuh**, CEO and founder of ChainSquad GmbH and Blockchain Development UG, also known as xeroc.
 Will be assisting in all matters historical and technical to further the process of creating a clear and transparent picture of the BitShares Blockchain.